COVID-19 Latest Information for Travellers

 In Australia: www.smartraveller.gov.au/destinations/europe/italy

 Requirements for returning home also vary from country and country and are subject to changes.
 It is your responsibility to understand the requirements of the country you are travelling to and to build in sufficient time to your travel itinerary after the tour is finished to take relevant tests and wait for results.
 If you need to show a negative test result for international travel, you should get either a molecular (PCR) or antigen swab test from a testing centre.
 Lab results for a PCR test usually take a day whereas results for antigen tests take around half an hour.
 Private tests can be carried out without a prescription at airports, labs, testing centres, or even at your accommodation via private doctors such as Med in Action or Medelit and prices vary from €20 to €100.
 If you do need to arrange a test during the tour please understand that you will miss part of the itinerary and you will need to organise your own transport to a testing centre.
 Find more useful information via this link.

-Covid-19 restrictive measures for arrivals from abroad are no longer in force.
 Useful websites for travel in Italy are as follows: